EBI-Metagenomics/kegg-pathways-completeness-tool/README.md

 - graphs constructed from each module (`-g`/`--graphs`) (latest [graphs.pkl](kegg_pathways_completeness%2Fpathways_data%2Fgraphs.pkl)))

-Latest release has a **plots** archive  with images and .dot-files for all modules.
-The graph for every module is shown in `.png` format in **png** folder and contains corresponding `.dot` file in **dots** folder.
+Latest release has a **plots** archive with images and graphviz-files for all modules.
+The graph for every module is shown in `.png` format in **png** folder and contains corresponding `graphviz` file in **graphs** folder.
 Pathway and weights of each KO can be easily checked with the .png image.

 **In order to run a tool there is no need to re-generate those files.**